OpenCamp-cc/opencamp.cc/content/_index.md

     - End: 12th July 2024
 - Cohort Size: 30 ~ 40 students

-    *Given the difficulty of open camp, we do expect some students to drop out.*
+    *Given the difficulty of open camp, we do expect some students to drop out throughout the 6 months.*

 - Our main language of instruction will be in English, and all learning materials that you are required to review will be in English as well